-Here we examine that increase in funding in greater detail by analyzing the extent to which more funding impacts tax compliance, the tax gap, and federal revenues.
+Here we analyze the extent to which more funding impacts tax compliance, the tax gap, and federal revenues.

-Today, the Biden Administration released its budget for fiscal year 2024, calling for a reduction in federal deficits by $2.9 trillion over the next decade relative to current law.
+The Biden Administration released its budget for FY 2024, calling for a reduction in federal deficits by $2.9 trillion over the next decade.

 Tax breaks totaled over $1.7 trillion in 2022.
 To put that in perspective, that’s more than the government spends on Social Security, defense, or Medicare.